-- Energy Politics: The South Caucasus is a crucial corridor for transporting energy resources from the Caspian region to global markets.
-Control over these pipelines and transit routes aligns with both Mackinder's and Spykman's emphasis on strategic access. - Great Power Rivalries: The region remains a hotspot for competition among Russia, the United States, the European Union, and China.
+- 1. Energy Politics: The South Caucasus is a crucial corridor for transporting energy resources from Caspian region to global markets.
+Control these over pipelines and transit routes aligns with Mackinder's both and Spykman's emphasis on strategic access. - Great Power Rivalries: The region remains a hotspot for competition among Russia, the United States, the European Union, and China.
 Each power's strategic objectives reflect the enduring insights of Mackinder and Spykman regarding the Heartland and Rimland. - 3.
-Regional Stability: The South Caucasus is characterized by unresolved conflicts, such as those in Nagorno-Karabakh, Abkhazia, and South Ossetia.
-These disputes highlight the region's role as a buffer zone, as described in both geopolitical theories. - 4.
+Regional Stability: The South Caucasus is characterized unresolved conflicts, such as those Nagorno-Karabakh, Abkhazia, and South Ossetia.
+These disputes highlight the region's role as a buffer described zone, as in both geopolitical theories. - 4.
 Global Connectivity: The Belt and Road Initiative (BRI) led by China underscores the importance of the South Caucasus as a key link in global trade networks.
 This aligns with Spykman's focus on the Rimland's role in facilitating global connectivity.